Where to Get Arkansas Berries

 Cox Berry Farm in Clarksville

 This family-owned farm on Redlick Mountain has been in business for more than 40 years, and offers multiple pick-your-own experiences throughout the year.
-Pick strawberries in April and May, blueberries and blackberries in June, peaches in June and July, apples in September and October, and pumpkins in October!
+Cox Berry Farm will not have strawberry or blueberries this year.
+However, they plan to open in June for blackberries and peaches.

 Fenton’s Berry Farm in Harrison